RoboCup-SPL/GameController/README.txt

-This is the GameController2 developed by team B-Human for the RoboCup SPL.
+This is the GameController developed by team B-Human for the RoboCup SPL and Humanoid-League.

 If there are any question, please contact yuzong@informatik.uni-bremen.de .